Kunstmaan/snipsonian/README.md

 ## Setup

-* nvm install
+    nvm install
+OR

+    yarn

+If you want to watch jest tests:

-* yarn install
+    brew install watchman

 ## Development

-* yarn run test : runs sequentially the js linter the unit tests
+runs sequentially the js linter the unit tests:

+    yarn run test [-- --watch]

-* yarn run develop : runs a localhost server for developping with live reloading
+runs a localhost server for developping with live reloading:

+    yarn run develop

+does the gatsby build:

-* yarn run build : does the gatsby build
+    yarn run build

-* yarn run serve-build : runs the builded site in a local server
+runs the builded site in a local server:

+    yarn run serve-build

 ## Gatsby